-So you’ve said ‘yes’ to the dress, but have you said ‘yes’ to all your vendors yet?
+So you’ve said ‘yes’ to the dress, but have you said ‘yes’ to all of your vendors yet?
 Whether this is your first time planning an event, or you are an expert, planning an event can become stressful.
 It might be best to accept you can’t do everything on your own, delegate the big jobs like catering and entertainment to professionals, and watch as your event takes shape!
-And if you are struggling to find vendors for your event, there is no harm in searching through an event vendor directory!

 When organising an event, you are faced with many decisions.
 Choosing the right vendors is the one task that will certainly have the biggest influence on your event.
 The day of the event and your guests’ positive experiences are most certainly affected by the vendors you choose.

 To help you along the way, we have put together some guidelines about what to consider before booking a vendor for your event.

 When should you start booking vendors for your event?